What is electronic waste?

 Politics is also part of determining resource availability and cost.
 Nations that have a desired resource in abundance will often export that resource to other countries, while countries that need that resource must import it from one of the countries that produces it.
 This situation is a potential source of economic and political trouble.

 Of course the greatest example of this is oil.
-11 countries have nearly 80% of all of the world’s oil (Figure below).
+Twelve countries have approximately 80% of all of the world’s oil (Figure below).
 However, the biggest users of oil, the United States, China, and Japan, are all located outside this oil-rich region.
 This leads to a situation in which the availability and price of the oil is determined largely by one set of countries that have their own interests to look out for.
 The result has sometimes been war, which may have been attributed to all sorts of reasons, but at the bottom, the reason is oil.

-The topic of overconsumption was touched on in Concept Life on Earth.
+The topic of overconsumption was touched on in the chapter Life on Earth.
 Many people in developed countries, such as the United States and most of Europe, use many more natural resources than people in many other countries.
 We have many luxury and recreational items, and it is often cheaper for us to throw something away than to fix it or just hang on to it for a while longer.
 This consumerism leads to greater resource use, but it also leads to more waste.
 Pollution from discarded materials degrades the land, air, and water (Figure below).

 Pollution from discarded materials degrades the environment and reduces the availability of natural resources.